swapnavivek304/Freelance-Data-Analysis-Project-1/README.md

+Overview:\
+This project was done in 2 parts.
+In the first part of the project, I was acting as a Sales Analyst and in the 2nd part, I was acting as Web Analyst.

 About the client:\
 The client is an ecommerce retailer with great brand value in India.
 They mainly sell footwear and accessories for men, women and kids.